 Commission that is often not disclosed to investors, but you end up paying because ultimately it is added onto the cost of the structured note – it simply means you get less back.

 Plus, products sold to you because they will net your financial adviser a big commission create a huge conflict of interest – they are almost always sold just because they are lucrative for the salesman, despite being far too risky for ordinary investors.

-Brite Advisors do not sell Structured Notes.
+Brite do not sell Structured Notes.
 You’re always in control and we always act in your best interests.